vladimirskayatamara/difference-calculator/README.md

 ## Installation
 - Clone this repo ``git clone https://github.com/vladimirskayatamara/difference-calculator.git``
-- Change directory to the project's directory ``cd frontend-project-46``
+- Change directory to the project's directory ``cd difference-calculator``
 - Run ``make install``
 - Install the package on your system using ``npm link``.
 May require running with ``sudo``